Homelessness in the United States: Situations in cities and states

 As of 2023, the issue of homelessness in the US is severe, with states like California, New York, Florida, Texas, and Washington having a combined number of over 330,000 homeless people.
 In 2023, California alone had over 161,000.
-Although begging and panhandling is one of the main ways homeless people obtain money, in Kansas, Mississippi, and Maryland, begging and panhandling are considered crimes.
+Although begging and panhandling are among the ways homeless people can obtain money, in Kansas, Mississippi, and Maryland, begging and panhandling are considered crimes.
 In June 2024, a U.S. Supreme Court 6-3 ruling, permitted cities to enforce bans on homeless people sleeping in public places.

 California has been identified as especially vulnerable to homelessness due to high housing costs that are unaffordable and a lack of shelters, which have left a large portion of the population unsheltered.
 Homelessness in California is especially prevalent due to the growing demand for housing, while the production of new housing has been well below the national average.
 Homelessness in California is disproportionately concentrated in select cities such as San Francisco and Los Angeles.
 Some scholars emphasize that this is not an issue that select cities are solely responsible for, nor do they have the capacity to solve.
 They claim the federal government has failed to take a meaningful role in alleviating homelessness.